Brisighella

 Related links

-Brisighella Overview
+Discover Brisighella

 - Rocca Manfrediana: This 14th-century fortress rises above the town on one of Brisighella’s three iconic hills.
 Originally built by the Manfredi family of Faenza, it features two towers and panoramic views over the Lamone Valley.
 Visitors can explore its ramparts and learn about its defensive history through small exhibitions inside.